andyvu016/andyvu016.github.io/cv.md

   - Awarded the **Most Engaged Member** recognition for exceptional contributions and active participation in the club.

 ## Projects
+[**Blockchain Car Marketplace **](https://github.com/a-melino/Project-3-Blockchain-Car-Marketplace)  _Blockchain Project_ (Solidity, Python, [GitHub](https://github.com/a-melino/Project-3-Blockchain-Car-Marketplace)) <br>
+<sup>_(October 2023)_ </sup> <br>
+  - Collaborated in a team contributing to the creation of a car marketplace on the Ethereum blockchain, taking the lead in implementing machine learning functionalities.
+  - From a dataset of 4000+ used cars, cleaned, encoded, and evaluated models using the **`pandas`** and **`scikit-learn`** package, ultimately selecting the Gradient Boosting Regressor for its superior performance.
+  - Developed an Ethereum Smart Contract backend and implemented functionalities for minting NFTs, facilitating ownership transfers, and enabling users to effortlessly list, query, and purchase cars through an intuitive Streamlit interface.

 [**Check First**](https://check-first.streamlit.app/) _Machine Learning Project_ (Python, [GitHub](https://github.com/andyvu016/project2-team2)) <br>
 <sup>_(September 2023)_ </sup> <br>
-  - Collaborated with three peers on a Machine Learning project to create an application aimed at using advanced models to assess the risk of common health diseases, with a particular focus on Chronic Obstructive Pulmonary Disease and Dementia.
+  - Initiated and guided a collaborative effort with three peers in a Machine Learning project to create an application aimed at using advanced models to assess the risk of common health diseases, with a particular focus on Chronic Obstructive Pulmonary Disease and Dementia.
   - Extensive use of the **`scikit-learn`** package to preprocess the data as well as train, test and evaluate machine learning models utilizing support vector machine, k-nearest neighbors, ensemble-based methods and naive bayes algorithms.
   - Employment of the **`tensorflow`** package to train and test a sequential neural network deep learning models.